Debasish616/eth-denver-backend/eth-denver-frontend/README.md

 # ETH Denver Frontend

+## Overview

+NexusArb is a next-generation stablecoin protocol with:
+- Delta-neutral hedging for risk management
+- Integrated yield generation
+- EigenLayer Actively Validated Service (AVS) for decentralized security

 ## Token Contracts Deployment

 This repository includes ERC20 token contracts for testing on Sepolia testnet.
 Each token contract has a public mint function that allows users to mint up to 1000 tokens at once, with a cooldown period between mints.